UgurBurakGuven/QRApplication/README.md

 ### - Scan the desired QR code and go to the link.
 ### - The codes read are automatically saved.
 ### - Create your own special Qr Code.
-### - Save the Qr codes you have read and created in the realm database.
+### - Save the Qr codes you have read and created in the Realm database.

 <p float="left">
 <img src="https://user-images.githubusercontent.com/79001982/151862037-c9ce63b7-fed9-4c4e-9b10-902e63107dcf.PNG" width="200" height="400" />